Chance to meet Professor Pumpernickel at UlverSTEM

 A rapid response vehicle from the Great North Air Ambulance Service will be there, with attendance from Cumbria Police and Cumbria Fire and Rescue Service who will also be advocating road safety.
 There will be catering vans, ice cream, donuts and live music from local blues band The Delta Geckos.
 Further entertainment will be provided by Workington Comets Speedway riders, Cumbria Motopark Electric Motocross bikes, Birchall Brothers Racing; and Andy’s Man Club will all be in attendance to showcase what they do.

+Who are We?
 Blood Bikes Cumbria is a locally based charity operating throughout north and west Cumbria, registered in England (No.1159026).
 We are all volunteers and we wholly rely on fundraising to maintain a continual 365 days a year service to the North Cumbria Integrated Care NHS Foundation Trust and GNAAS.
 We currently have 154 members: all are unpaid and willingly give up their free time and energy for the benefit of our community and for the benefit of others.
 We are always looking to recruit more members: all our riders & drivers have advanced rider or driver qualifications and receive expert on-the-job training.
 It is a rewarding and satisfying role; one that gives so much back to others in their time of need.

+What Do We Do?
 Blood Bikes Cumbria provides free ‘out of hours’ cover for the NHS.
 Every day, we transport vital lifesaving blood and laboratory samples between hospitals and medical centres in Cumbria and from the Cumberland Infirmary Carlisle to specialist laboratories in Newcastle, including the Royal Victoria Infirmary, The Freeman Hospital and the northern region National Blood and Transplant Service facility.
 Our service saves the NHS £400K annually, but more importantly we ensure that urgent blood and samples are delivered as soon as possible.
 Additionally, we deliver a daily supply of blood to the GNAAS helicopter ‘The Pride of Cumbria’ based at Langwathby and return unused items to Newcastle with the help of a relay provided by Northumbria Blood Bikes.
 We save GNAAS over £80K annually.
-The Pride of Cumbria medical team has achieved over 500 lifesaving blood transfusions throughout Cumbria: we are incredibly proud to play
+The Pride of Cumbria medical team has achieved over 500 lifesaving blood transfusions throughout Cumbria: we are incredibly proud to play our part in delivering this vital life-saving capability.

 Adult learn-to-row graduates ready to race at Warrington.
 Photo: Karen Wagstaff